 In order for an agreement offer to be accepted, it MUST comply with at least one template advertised by the agreement provider to which the offer is submitted.
+Likewise, an agreement provider MUST NOT accept an agreement offer that does not comply with at least one of the templates it advertises.
 In this section we define the concept of agreement template compliance.

-Definition: An agreement template offer is compliant with a template advertised by an agreement provider if and only if each term of service described in the Terms section of the agreement offer complies with the term constraints expressed in the CreationConstraints section of the agreement template.
+Definition: An agreement template offer is compliant with a template advertised by an agreement provider if and only if each term of service described in the Terms section of the agreement offer complies with the term constraints expressed in the wsag: Creation Constraints section of the agreement template.